C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 # 🔮 Future Developments

-I will keep working hard on GitOSINT Bot, at the end of 2024/ start of 2025, it should be released again to the pubilic.
+I will keep working hard on GitOSINT Bot, at the end of 2024/start of 2025, it should be released again to the public, but to a select few.
-It's a very powerful tool and I will not put it in the hands of anyone, so the people who will get access will be vetted OSINT professionnals and intelligence analysts, basically anyone working with OSINT.
+It's a very powerful tool and I will not put it in the hands of anyone and everyone, so the people who will get access will be vetted OSINT professionnals and intelligence analysts, basically anyone working with OSINT.

 There will be a ton of API's in the bot that I pay a lot of money for, I guess you obviously know that API's cost money, and I am not willing to pay for your searches 😼.

+I think Open Source code and projects have limitations, and we all need to make money from our hard work at one stage.

 <br>